 The Verdict: No

-It wasn’t clear on the Enterprise Australia website whether pets are allowed in their rental vehicles.
-There’s no mention in their FAQ or their Rental Policies (that vary by location), and no Terms & Conditions document is located on their site, so I sent off an email.
+It’s not clear on the Enterprise Rent-A-Car Australia website whether pets are allowed in their rental vehicles.
+There’s no mention in their FAQ or their Rental Policies (that vary by location), and no Terms & Conditions document is located on their site, so in 2019 I sent an email to the company.

-The reply I got back was that yes, “pets are allowed in the rental vehicle as long as they remain crated”.
+The reply I got back from Enterprise in 2019 was that yes, “pets are allowed in the rental vehicle as long as they remain crated”.
 Additionally, “if the vehicle is returned with pet hair inside or soiled a cleaning fee may be applied.”
 So, yes, Enterprise is pet-friendly!

 The Verdict: Yes, if they remain crated, plus ensure the car is returned free of pet hair or soiling

-Similarly to Avis, there is no mention of transporting pets and animals in the Terms and Conditions booklet of Hertz Australia.
-Although there is a mention in their FAQ that one of the reasons for a cleaning fee being charged is pet hair.
+There is no mention of transporting pets and animals in the Terms and Conditions booklet of Hertz Australia, only a mention that a cleaning fee may be charged for “dirtiness or smell caused by having animal in the vehicle excluding registered service animals”.
+Similarly, their FAQ mentions that one of the reasons for a cleaning fee being charged is pet hair.

-When I emailed Hertz for confirmation, I was informed that “most locations do not allow pets in the vehicles to my knowledge.
+When I emailed Hertz for confirmation in 2019, I was informed that “most locations do not allow pets in the vehicles to my knowledge.
 This is due to allergy sufferers.”
 It’s not an outright no, but I recommend contacting the location where you will be renting from, and not having much hope.

 The Verdict: Probably not, check with the location you are using